mowgliamu/CreateAPIwithPython/example/postman_examples.md

 # Example 1: POST request

 Let's try to add the first two books from our mock data.
-Copy-paste the following data it into Postman workspace for making requests.
+Copy-paste the following data into Postman workspace for making requests.

 `
 [{"title": "Animal Farm", "author": "George Orwell", "publisher": "Signet", "published_year": "1996"},